rayhanFazal/csc498-AKS-tech-writing-research-project/README.md

 test_hypothesis.py is used to test aks.py for correctness.
 It uses the Python Hypothesis testing framework to do so.
 It generates small and large prime and composite numbers and then runs them against my implementation.
 You can check out test_hypothesis.py for more on how it does these tests.

+You can run this file as follows:

+        python test_hypothesis.py
+(The output will show at the end how many tests have passed)

 ### Performance testing ###
 To test the runtime of aks.py, there are 2 scripts: testPerformance and plotruntimes.